RemoteCloud/public-documentation/mkdocs/docs/examples/event-sync-sdk.md

 ```csharp
 SubscriptionResult result = await subscriber.Connect();
 ```
-`Connect()` will retrieve name of a connected application and list of connected tenants, if subscription was successful.\
+`Connect()` will retrieve name of a connected application and list of connected tenants, if subscription was successful.
 Otherwise it will throw an `ConnectionException` exception.

 ## Sending an event to the destination
-In order to start working with the Event Sync, to send and listen events, you need to create a subscription first.
+In order to start working with the Event Sync, to send and listen to events, you need to create a subscription first.
 Afterwards you can send a new event so it will be synced to the Cloud/Edge instance, SDK will utilize HTTP protocol to send events.
 Response will contain id of the posted event.